allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 had before.
 So now the agent is installing all the packages and is installing the whole environment to be able to run your code without any issues on its own.
 And then we'll be able to follow along with the scalars as well and the plots just as we would on any other task.
 How cool is that?
 That's awesome.
 So I'm going to let this run for a while, and we'll come back.
-We'll keep it on the scalars tab so that you can see the progress being made, and then we can see the whole loss and F1 score grow and go down over time, but on the full dataset this time, and then I'll come back when it's done.
+We'll keep it on the **Scalars** tab so that you can see the progress being made, and then we can see the whole loss and F1 score grow and go down over time, but on the full dataset this time, and then I'll come back when it's done.